 What examples of advanced technology have you seen in the restaurant industry?
 Let us know in the comments.

-This article was contributed by Anthony Sills.
+Author Bio: This article was contributed by Anthony Sills.
 Anthony’s work can be found at American Express OPEN Forum, Copyblogger, Infusionsoft’s Big Ideas blog, and elsewhere.
-He specializes in writing for B2B software and SAAS companies and startups in the tech sector.
-You can always reach Anthony via social media.